 Another thing to look for in your keto snacks is fiber and protein — two highly satiating nutrients.
 Some protein sources may even contain amino acids that are necessary for the synthesis of hormones/neurotransmitters necessary for sleep like serotonin and melatonin 3.

-A keto late-night snack is also ideally something you can eat immediately or that requires minimal prep time.
+A keto late-night snack is also ideally something you can eat immediately or that is easy to prepare.
 And, it goes without saying, your keto bedtime snack should also be as low in carbs as possible; you don’t want to raise your blood sugar levels when your body is in night fasting mode.

-So, what is a good low carb snack before bed?
+So, what makes a great keto snack before bed?
 Read on to find out.

-These 9 late-night keto snacks are healthy, nutritious, and low in calories.
+These 10 late-night keto snack ideas are healthy, nutritious, easy to prep, and low in calories.
 Many contain ingredients that can promote better sleep.

 1. Avocado half